grnydawn/miles-credit/docs/source/getting-started.md

 ## Installation from Scratch
 See <project:installation.md> for detailed instructions on building CREDIT and its dependencies from scratch or for building CREDIT on the Derecho supercomputer.

+## Running a pretrained model
+See <project:Inference.md> for more details on how to run one of the pretrained CREDIT models.